nerdocs/vue-extensions/README.md

 </template>
 ```

-The *vue-extensionpoints* plugin renders the hooked elements replacing the <extension> element, one after another.
+The *vue-extensionpoints* plugin renders the hooked elements replacing the <extensionpoint> element, one after another.
 It's up to you what the plugin is rendering: One plugin can render a simple `<div>` element with an image, the next plugin (same hook!) can render a complicated component with variables, sub-components etc. The `extensionpoint` renders them one after another.
-You only have to make sure that your components do what they promise: in the sample case above, `FooListElement` should render a <li> element - because it will be rendered within an <ul> element.
+You only have to make sure that your components do what they promise: in the sample case above, `FooListElement` should render a \<li\> element - because it will be rendered within an \<ul\> element.
 But thee are no constraints, you are free to choose.

 ## Development